ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

-﻿# Stale indexes
+# Stale indexes

-RavenDB performs data indexing in a background thread, which is executed whenever new data comes in or existing data is updated.
-Running this as a background thread allows the server to respond quickly even when large amounts of data have changed, however in that case you may query stale indexes.
+RavenDB performs data indexing in a background thread, which is executed whenever the new data comes in or the existing data is updated.
+Running this as a background thread allows the server to respond quickly, even when the large amounts of data have been changed, however in that case you may query stale indexes.

-The notion of stale indexes comes from an observation deep in RavenDB's design, assuming that the user should never suffer from assigning the server big tasks.
+The notion of stale indexes comes from the close observation of the way RavenDB is designed and the assumption that the user should never suffer from assigning big tasks to a server.
 As far as RavenDB is concerned, it is better to be stale than offline, and as such it will return results to queries even if it knows they may not be as up-to-date as possible.

-And indeed, RavenDB returns quickly for every client request, even if involves re-indexing hundreds of thousands of documents.
-And since the previous request has returned so quickly, the next query can be made a millisecond after that and results will be returned, but they will be marked as `Stale`.
+Indeed, RavenDB returns quickly each client request, even if it involves re-indexing hundreds of thousands of documents.
+And since the previous request has returned so quickly, the next query can be made a millisecond after that, and the results will be returned, although they will be marked as `Stale`.

 ## Checking for stale results